Schlaubischlump/LocationSimulator/README.md

 5. Tap `Run` to build and execute the app.

 > **Note**:
 > If you want to build a standalone application which can be copied to another Mac without installing the dependencies choose the `LocationSimulator` scheme and switch the configuration to `Release` before running.
 If you do not want to bundle the dependencies, but want to create a release build choose the `Homebrew` scheme.
-When a new release of `libimobiledevice` is available, I will try to create a homebrew cask for this application.

 ## Usage

 ### Start spoofing:
   1. Connect the iOS device to your computer via USB or Wi-Fi.
+  2. Select the device in the sidebar.
-  2. Long click the point you want to set as the current location on the map.
+  3. Long click the point you want to set as the current location on the map.

 ### Moving:
   - Click the walk button at bottom left corner of the map.
 Drag the blue triangle to change the direction of movement.